Run OpenClaw on a private VPS without guessing the operating model.

 When to skip the raw VPS route

-If the visitor wants OpenClaw hosted but does not want to own restarts, security setup, and server operations, send them to managed hosting instead of pretending a VPS is the simpler answer.
+If you want OpenClaw hosted but do not want to own restarts, security setup, and server operations, managed hosting is usually the better answer.

 FAQs